elirtf/opus/README.md

 # Opus NVR

-A lightweight, self-hosted camera management and live streaming web application built with Flask and [go2rtc](https://github.com/AlexxIT/go2rtc).
+A lightweight, self-hosted camera streaming and management platform designed for environments with IP cameras and NVRs.
-Designed to manage Hikvision-compatible NVRs, view live camera feeds in a configurable grid, and control user access via role-based authentication.
+It provides a clean web interface for viewing live feeds, managing cameras/NVRs, and controlling user access - all deployable with Docker in minutes.

+Built with a focus on simplicity, performance, and extensibility, Opus aims to be a practical alternative to heavier NVR dashboards while remaining developer-friendly.

 ---

 ## Features

-- **Live View** — Configurable 1×1 / 2×2 / 3×3 / 4×4 camera grid with pagination
+- **Live View** — Dynamic multi-camera grid (1×1 → 4×4 layouts with pagination)
-- **Smart Stream Quality** — Automatically uses main streams (1×1, 2×2) and switches to sub streams (3×3, 4×4) to reduce bandwidth
 - **Lazy Loading** — Only the cameras currently visible on screen are streamed; go2rtc drops idle RTSP connections automatically
+- **Fullscreen Mode** — Click any camera tile to open it fullscreen in main stream quality
 - **NVR Management** — Add, edit, and delete NVRs with auto-import of all camera channels on add
 - **Camera Management** — Full CRUD for individual cameras; each synced to go2rtc as a named stream
 - **User Auth** — Login/logout with admin and viewer roles.
 Admins can add/edit/delete; viewers can only watch
-- **Fullscreen Mode** — Click any camera tile to open it fullscreen in main stream quality

 ---